akueisara/programming-and-the-web-for-beginners/README.md

 Programming and the Web for Beginners
 ===================================
-The exercise comes from Programming and Web for Beginners on Coursera. </br>
+The exercises come from Programming and Web for Beginners on Coursera. </br>
 Course webpage: http://www.dukelearntoprogram.com/course1/

 1. Functions